gis-ops/tutorials/valhalla/Valhalla_Install_Ubuntu1804.md

-# How to build and install Valhalla 3.0.2 on Ubuntu 18.04
+# How to build and install Valhalla on Ubuntu 18.04

 ## Introduction

-[Valhalla](https://github.com/valhalla) is a performant open source routing software (MIT license) written in C++ and mainly designed to consume OpenStreetMap data.
+[Valhalla](https://github.com/valhalla) is a high-performance open source routing software (MIT license) written in C++ and mainly designed to consume OpenStreetMap data.

 Through its hardware near design, Valhalla offers a wide range of scalable and stable features, e.g.: